 We believe it starts with care coordination.
 That's the difference-maker in our on- or near-site clinic model.

-Through an on-site clinic, each patient works with a primary care provider and health coach to develop a personalized care plan.
-Once a plan is in place, the clinic care team guides them through the plan and coordinates their care from start to finish.
+Through an on-site care center, each patient works with a primary care provider and health coach to develop a personalized care plan.
+Once a plan is in place, the care team guides them through the plan and coordinates their care from start to finish.

-That means patients get most of the care they need at the clinic, reducing costly urgent care, pharmacy expenses, and emergency room visits.
+That means patients get most of the care they need at the care center, reducing costly urgent care, pharmacy expenses, and emergency room visits.

 When a patient’s needs extend beyond the clinic, Vera coordinates their path to specialty care that makes the most sense for their situation.
 Once their specialty care is complete, patients return to the clinic for follow-up.